The Group of Disjoint 2-Spheres in 4-Space: Unlinking Theorems

 Since $\pi_1M$ is cyclic and thus a good group, we can apply Freedman's embedding theorem \cite[Cor.5.1B]{FQ} to obtain disjoint topologically framed embedded Whitney disks, regularly homotopic to $V_i$ and with algebraically transverse spheres.
 We continue to call the resulting collection of Whitney disks $V_i$.

 The corresponding Whitney spheres $S_{V_i}$ are disjointly embedded and the condition $\Phi^{-1}(f_2)\in \langle S_{W_i} \rangle$ from Lemma~\ref{lem:isometry} translates into

-We will next apply the Whitney Homotopy Lemma~\ref{lem:useless} to $(f,f_2)\ n$ times.
+We will next apply the Whitney Homotopy from Section~\ref{sec:the-whitney-htpy} to $(f,f_2)\ n$ times.
 The first application is the link homotopy which does the Whitney move on $V_1$, then shrinks $\alpha_1\cdot S_{V_1}$, and finally does the finger move that reverses the Whitney move and returns $f$ to its original position.
 We get the link map